What Is Safety Training and Education?

 4 – Signs of Good Aviation Safety Training

 Not all aviation risk management training is created equal.
-Training price vary quite a bit, and quality of safety training varies even more.
+Training prices vary quite a bit, and the quality of safety training varies even more.
 Expensive safety training does not necessarily mean good safety training.

 When evaluating the quality of risk management training, here are things to look for: